Searchbreed

 Feeding a Shih Tzu

-Toy breed. ~300-500 kcal/day.
+Toy breed.
+Calorie needs vary with size, age, neuter status, and activity; avoid overfeeding small portions.
 Dental and eye health are the main dietary considerations.

 Key nutrients